spatialos/UnrealGDK/docs/setup-and-installing.md

 ## Setting up Actor replication

-Unreal provides a system called [Actor replication](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors) (Unreal documentation) to make it easy to make a networked game.
+Unreal provides a system called [Actor replication](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors) to make it easy to make a networked game.
 The SpatialOS Unreal GDK allows you to continue using the native Unreal workflow without changes to your game code.
 However, you need to do an additional step in order for Actor replication to work with the SpatialOS Unreal GDK.

 To set up Actor replication: